-This is a fairly common copper that flies in multiple broods from April to October depending on location.
-Hosts include members of the Polygonaceae including species of Rumex such as salicifolius, triangulivalvis, hymenosepalus, and fueginus.
-They also use knotweeds Polygonum spp. and also common knotweed, Persicaria lapathifolia.
-Males and females differ dramatically in coloration, but both are handsome butterflies.
+This is a fairly common copper that flies in multiple broods from about April to October depending on location (some high elevation populations may have one summer brood).
+Hosts include members of the Polygonaceae including species of Rumex such as salicifolius.
+They also use knotweeds (Polygonum spp. and also common knotweed, Persicaria lapathifolia).
+At Big Bear Lake, they use water smartweed, Persicaria amphibia.
+Males and females differ dramatically in dorsal wing coloration, but both are handsome butterflies.
 A reliable spot for these for me has been Trout Pond Trailhead at Cuyamaca Lake in the late summer/early fall.

 The original description by Boisduval in 1852.
 Lorquin had would have collected helloides in San Francisco in 1850/1851 and sent those specimens to Boisduval in Paris.